 Now it’s ornament time.
 How many ornaments to use is really up to you – you may find that either sumptuously-full or simple and spare suits your décor better.

-As for color schemes, there are so many options these days: silver and pink, hues of blue, delicious chocolate and gold, traditional red and white.
-Using just one color produces a bold statement.
+Tip: Using just one ornament color produces a bold statement.
 Shifting from warm colors to cool makes for a dramatic rainbow effect and looks especially stunning against a light-colored tree.